django/channels/README.rst

 Dependencies
 ------------

-All Channels projects currently support Python 3.8 and up. ``channels`` is compatible with Django 4.2 and 5.0.
+All Channels projects currently support Python 3.9 and up. ``channels`` is compatible with Django 4.2+.

 Contributing